We are Milwaukee’s breast surgery specialists.

 The patient is the best person to define her expectations and to demonstrate what aspects of her breast appearance she wants changed or improved.
 Patient education is perhaps the most important part of a plastic surgeon’s practice, especially with respect toward breast surgery.
 A patient’s appreciation of realistic expectations results from having an increased understanding of the surgical procedure(s), and the surgeon must be both an educator and an effective communicator.
 It is essential for the surgeon to ensure the patient understands the operative plan, why it was chosen, the necessary placement of incisions, the likely duration of recovery, and the potential risks and complications.
 Every choice and every surgical alternative in breast surgery has unique benefits, trade-offs, risks, and potential complications.
 Honest informed consent and allowing patients to participate in the decision-making process is an invaluable investment for long term patient welfare.

-Breast Augmentation remained the most popular cosmetic surgical procedure in 2012.
+Breast Augmentation remains the second most popular cosmetic surgical procedure overall.
 The renewed and continued popularity of breast enlargement follows better patient understanding, improved devices, and a greater acceptance of cosmetic surgical procedures.
 Studies have indicated that implants do not pose a serious health hazard, are not linked to connective tissue or autoimmune diseases, and do not increase the risk of breast cancer.
 Creating a long-lasting, soft, natural augmented breast remains a challenge for the plastic surgeon.
 It is important for a patient to have realistic expectations with respect to the size of the implant which is appropriate for her physique and soft tissue cover.
 When the patient is self-motivated, breast augmentation is associated with a high level of patient satisfaction once the patient’s aesthetic expectations are addressed and an appropriate breast augmentation is performed.

 Women with breast ptosis have loss of breast shape, and an excess of breast skin in comparison to the amount of underlying breast tissue.
 The skin is loose, has poor strength and elasticity, and does not support the shape of the breast.
 Upper pole flattening occurs because of the descent of the breast parenchyma.
 Breast Lift is performed to restore a youthful uplifted appearance to aging breasts.
 Mastopexy can be one of the more complex aesthetic breast procedures and it often involves compromises.
 Women may not be clear about the breast alteration they desire, and may not understand the limitations of an operation imposed by suboptimal or compromised tissue elasticity.
 Many want lovely, uplifted breasts without visible scars or a breast implant.
 Most patients will understand and accept limitations imposed by their individual tissue characteristics (and the long-term effects of the implants on those tissues), provided they are educated and offered only realistic alternatives that provide optimal long-term results.